James van Riemsdyk: Personal life

 Van Riemsdyk married his longtime girlfriend, Lauren Tjernlund, on July 19, 2019.
 Their first child, Scarlett Everly van Riemsdyk, was born on May 2, 2020.
 During the hockey season, the van Riemsdyks live in the Society Hill neighborhood of Philadelphia, and they keep a summer home in Minnesota.
 During the offseason, van Riemsdyk plays in the Da Beauty League, a "glorified pickup game" in Edina, Minnesota. van Riesmdyk has two younger brothers who also play professional ice hockey.
 Trevor is a defenseman who currently plays for the Washington Capitals.
 Brendan played college hockey at the University of New Hampshire and Northeastern University before signing a contract with the Reading Royals of the ECHL in August 2020.

 On November 24, 2012, van Riemsdyk played for Team Philly/New Jersey as part of Operation Hat Trick, a charity hockey game held at Boardwalk Hall in Atlantic City, New Jersey to raise money for those impacted by Hurricane Sandy.
 The next month, he and former Flyer Scott Hartnell engaged in a fundraising competition for Hurricane Sandy relief.
 In 2020, van Riemsdyk contributed to the PHL COVID-19 fund, aimed at providing grants to organizations serving high-risk populations in the greater Philadelphia area.
 In 2017, van Riemsdyk was appointed as the Maple Leafs' ambassador for the You Can Play program, an organization made to support LGBTQ individuals and reduce homophobia in sports.
 He told reporters that his goal as a You Can Play ambassador was to enforce respect in the greater hockey culture, and to make others "feel like idiots for thinking in a way that's archaic".

-Van Riemsdyk, along with fellow Flyers Scott Hartnell, Ian Laperriere, and Matt Carle, made a cameo appearance in the 2012 Judd Apatow comedy film This Is 40.
+Van Riemsdyk, along with fellow Flyers Scott Hartnell, Ian Laperrière, and Matt Carle, made a cameo appearance in the 2012 Judd Apatow comedy film This Is 40.
 In the film, two characters played by Megan Fox and Leslie Mann decide to unwind at a bar, where they find and flirt with members of the Flyers.
 Van Riemsdyk said, after the experience, that he and his teammates were nervous about filming, and that they "didn't want to do anything stupid or mess anything up or embarrass ourselves too much".